Return of Wolverine: Plot

 Arriving at Persephone's space station, Wolverine is met by her holographic projection.
 She gives him a guided tour of the facility, once again inviting him to join her in her plans to replace all dead end jobs with zombies.
 In a flashback, she is shown raising Wolverine out of his grave and taking control of his psyche.
 She claims however that at some point, his reactivated healing-factor nullified her mind control, thus setting the events seen in the de-extinction labs in motion.
 He refuses to participate in her schemes and she responds by flooding the room with gas, causing his skin to blister painfully.
 He uses his claws to break the glass observation window, ejecting him into the vacuum of space.
 He climbs the outer hull and reenters by cutting open an airlock.
 Back inside, he introduces himself to staff member Phil, who explains Persephone's entire plan to use orbiting satellites to attack the Earth with her zombie rays.
 Wolverine then runs amok throughout the station, cutting down all of Persephone's guards that stand in his way.
 He has visions of several memories of himself, each offering tactical advice for the fight at hand, including the berserker who orders him to release him from his cell lest he die in his losing battle with Zagreus.
 Bloodied and nearly defeated, Wolverine reaches up to unlock all of the cell doors at once, leaving only the berserker still incarcerated.
 With the bulk of his memories returned to him, he then easily slays Zagreus.
 Reaching the power core of the station, Persephone pleads with Wolverine to cease his destruction, threatening to haunt him forever.
-Unimpressed with the notion of yet one more ghost in his life, Wolverine uses his claws to destroy the nuclear reactor with Persephone being apparently killed in the process.
-He then rides the burning remains of the space station as it enters the Earth's atmosphere, crashing in the pacific ocean.
-He emerges from the water horribly burned and is rescued by a fishing trawler.
-Sometime later in New York City, Wolverine arrives at the X-Mansion to resume his role with the X-Men.
+Unimpressed with the notion of yet one more ghost in his life, Wolverine uses his claws to destroy the nuclear reactor, killing Persephone.
+Sometime later in New York City, Wolverine arrives at the X-Mansion to reunite with the X-Men.